ExpressionEngine/ExpressionEngine-User-Guide/source/cp/sites/index.rst

 Requirements
 ~~~~~~~~~~~~

--  ExpressionEngine 2.0 or later
+-  Purchased license of ExpressionEngine 2.0 or later
 -  All Sites must reside on the same server
 -  If using sub-domains or domains, directories must be able to access
    your main installation system directory.
 Please see :doc:`Setup Domains